kappnav/README/liberty-logs.md

-# Viewing Logs for Liberty Deployments
+# Viewing logs for Liberty deployments

-The OpenLiberty operator provides a dashboard for viewing log data with Kibana. kAppNav includes pre-built a prebuilt action to open this dashboard view for the selected Liberty Deployment resource.
+The OpenLiberty operator provides a dashboard for viewing log data with Kibana.
+Kubernetes Application Navigator includes a pre-built action to open this dashboard view for the selected Liberty deployment resource.

-## View Logs with Kibana
+## View logs with Kibana

-The following screenshot shows how to access and launch the Kibana log view for a Liberty deployment.
-Note this dashboard is designed to show logs for all pods belonging to the same Liberty Deployment resource.
+The following screen capture shows you how to access and start the Kibana log view for a Liberty deployment.
+The dashboard is designed to show logs for all the pods that belong to the same Liberty deployment resource.

 ![kibana](images/view-kibana-action.png)